haapjari/repository-search-api/README.md

 ## TODO

 - Refactor the code to be more modular, and generic.
+- Refactor the Controller Methods "Enrich" to be a pluggable Parsers.
 - README.md -file.
+- GitHub Actions Pipeline
 - Unit Tests.
 - Include gocloc -package in the code as a library.
 - Create a Dockerfile.